 Will I be able to speak with my child during camp?

 Writers can, and are encouraged to, email home every day.
-Campers will be calling home on Sunday, August 19th.
+Campers will be calling home approximately halfway through camp.
 They will call the phone numbers you supply when you register for camp.

 Will there be swimming?

 There is optional swimming every day except the first and last day of camp.
 In addition to a brand new swimming pool, IHC also offers boating activities on the lake and a waterslide.
 Pool and lake activities are only permitted when lifeguards are on duty.

 Does my child have to bring his or her own bedding?

 Yes.
 Campers must bring their own sleeping bags, blankets, sheets, pillows, pillowcases, and towels.

 The bunks have fans but not air conditioners.
 Most workshop spaces have air conditioning.

 Have any further questions?
 Watch the video of our recent open house with the camp directors to learn more.

 I want to express my appreciation for all the work, love, learning and fun that you poured into the hearts and minds of your campers during this wonderful summer camp.
 My daughter had a wonderful experience.
 She will cherish the memories of this camp for many years to come!!!

 Nadine, WriCampia parent